tylerreny/election2016/README.md

 # election2016

-Election and demographic data for 2016
+This repository contains precinct level election returns and demographics from the 2016 election.